Hotavya/2021-fall-cs160-Ice-Cream/README.md

 ## Branching

-- main branch is the development branch
+- Main branch is the development branch
 - Please create a branch for all the changes/features you work on
 - Once you done with your change/feature, create a pull request and only merges when it is approved